theimpossibleastronaut/rmw/docker/README.md

 for testing in most cases because the rmw tests already run in a sandbox).

-Example (if your present working directory is the rmw source directory):
+Example (from the src_root/docker directory):

-    docker run --rm --entrypoint /rmw/entrypoint-test.sh -u rmwbuilder -v `pwd`:/rmw/src andy5995/rmw-build-env:bullseye
+    docker compose up

 That will mount the source directory at '/rmw/src', build rmw based on your local changes, and run the tests.

-Specifying the entrypoint isn't mandatory; if omitted, you'll get a prompt.
+To get verbose test output, change the value of RMW_V to `-v` in docker-compose.yml.

-To get verbose test output, add
+After you run `docker compose`, there will be a stopped container, which you can see by entering `docker ps -a`.
+You can remove this container anytime by

-    -e RMW_V="-v"
+entering:

-to the `docker run` arguments.
+    docker container rm rmw-test-current

 ## [andy5995/rmw](https://hub.docker.com/repository/docker/andy5995/rmw)

-Image contains a static build of rmw in '/usr/bin'.
+Image contains a build of rmw in '/usr/bin'.
 You can try it out inside the container if you like.